 Kubrick based the book on the Stephen King’s third published novel The Shining (1977), although King was not at all happy about Kubrick throwing out major sections of the book.
 King later regained the rights and remade the book as the tv mini-series The Shining (1997), which is much more faithful to what he wrote and one of the better works from the perpetually ham-fisted Mick Garris, although ironically this is dismissed by fans of the Kubrick film.
 King recounts that he was often asked by fans during signing sessions about what happened to Danny the kid from The Shining and began work on a follow-up in 2009, publishing the result as Doctor Sleep (2013).

 The director’s chair of the film version goes to Mike Flanagan who has proved himself of considerable worth in the last few years after his appearance on the horror scene with his fourth film Absentia (2011).
 From there, Flanagan went onto the likes of Oculus (2013), Hush (2016), Before I Wake (2016) and Ouija: Origin of Evil (2016).
-In the last couple of years, Flanagan achieved much acclaim with his adaptation of King’s Gerald’s Game (2017) and in particular the tv mini-series The Haunting of Hill House (2018).
+In the last couple of years, Flanagan achieved much acclaim with his adaptation of King’s Gerald’s Game (2017) and in particular the tv mini-series The Haunting of Hill House (2018), while he also produced and created the tv mini-series The Haunting of Bly Manor (2020).
 Flanagan’s name holds a great deal of promise – one that gives more hope for Doctor Sleep that the ominous name of Hollywood’s single worst scriptwriter Akiva Goldsman lurking on the credits as a producer.
 Goldsman has laid a swathe of atrocities across genre material with everything he has adapted and produced from Batman & Robin (1997), I, Robot (2004), I Am Legend (2007), the previous King abortion The Dark Tower (2017) to Star Trek: Discovery (2017- ).